 When facing a domestic violence allegation, you can expect thorough investigations into all aspects of your personal life and a strong public opinion that may influence the outcome of your case.
 Having legal representation can help protect your rights, defend your reputation, and ensure that your case proceeds smoothly.
 Domestic violence cases can also be increasingly complicated by other circumstances, including family law matters.
 Protection orders, divorce proceedings, and child custody battles can all be hinged on the conviction or dismissal of a domestic violence charge.
 Combined with fines and possible terms of imprisonment, there can be a great deal riding on the successful outcome of your domestic violence case.

-To set up a free case evaluation or to speak with a qualified lawyer from our firm, contact a St. Louis criminal defense lawyer as soon as possible.
+To set up a free case evaluation or to speak with a qualified attorney from our firm, contact a St. Louis domestic violence lawyer as soon as possible.